AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/Alibaba Cloud service logs.md

 Log Service can collect logs from multiple types of Alibaba Cloud services, such as elastic computing, storage, security, and database services.
 The logs record operational statistics, such as user operations, running statuses, and business dynamics of Alibaba Cloud services.

-The following tables describe the Alibaba Cloud services from which Log Service can collect logs.

-**Note:** Log Service uses the Log Audit Service application to collect logs of the following Alibaba Cloud services across accounts: ActionTrail, Alibaba Cloud Container Service for Kubernetes \(ACK\), Object Storage Service \(OSS\), Apsara File Storage NAS, Server Load Balancer \(SLB\), API Gateway, ApsaraDB for RDS, PolarDB-X, Web Application Firewall \(WAF\), Cloud Firewall, Security Center \(SAS\), Alibaba Cloud Mobile Push, and Bastionhost \(BH\).
+**Note:** Log Service uses the Log Audit Service application to collect logs of the following Alibaba Cloud services across accounts: ActionTrail, Container Service for Kubernetes \(ACK\), Object Storage Service \(OSS\), Apsara File Storage NAS, Server Load Balancer \(SLB\), API Gateway, ApsaraDB for RDS, PolarDB-X, Web Application Firewall \(WAF\), Cloud Firewall \(CFW\), Security Center \(SAS\), Alibaba Cloud Mobile Push, and Bastionhost \(BH\).
 For more information, see [Log Audit Service](/intl.en-US/Application/Log Audit Service/Overview.md).

+The following tables list the Alibaba Cloud services from which Log Service can collect logs.
+The tables also list the related projects, Logstores, and dashboards that can be created in Log Service.

 -   Elastic computing